New Zealand Entrepreneur Visas

 If you have business experience gained from running your own business or holding a senior management position in a business enterprise then you can look to migrate here under the New Zealand Entrepreneur Work Visa Category.
 Under this visa category you can either buy, invest or start up your own business.

-The key is to clearly demonstrate the benefits your business provides New Zealand.
-Once this business has been operating for 2 years, you can apply for residence.
+The key is to clearly demonstrate the benefits your business provides New Zealand and prove your change of success.
+Once this business has been operating for 2 years, you are considered a successful entrepreneur and you can apply for residence.

 Buying/investing into an existing business that already has clients and cash flow can have advantages over starting a business from scratch, providing your taking over the business will truly take it to another level and bring benefit to New Zealand (via new jobs or export potential).